kubernetes/enhancements/keps/sig-api-machinery/2339-storageversion-api-for-ha-api-servers/README.md

 Yes, there would be new API calls for the StorageVersion API.
 We don't anticipate a lot of traffic for this API since the only anticipated consumer would be controllers such as [kube-storage-version-migrator](https://github.com/kubernetes-sigs/kube-storage-version-migrator).
+Writes to the StorageVersion API are contained to API server startup and when CRDs are mutated.
+Both of these are uncommon events.

 ###### Will enabling / using this feature result in introducing new API types?

 Yes, the StorageVersion API.
-There will be 1 object per API group.
+There will be one object per group resource.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?